songk1992/BackendBeginnerCourse/README.md

   this course lists could be seen as my diary and what I have been doing or blueprint for you to follow

-This repository follows and refers to this video

 ## 01 [Backend(Overview)](https://www.youtube.com/watch?v=gqdc4jLjGKQ)